Maternal Nutrition and Perinatal Outcomes

 Digital USD Citation

 Barger, Mary, "Maternal Nutrition and Perinatal Outcomes" (2010).
-Nursing and Health Science Faculty Publications.
+School of Nursing and Health Science: Faculty Scholarship.
 2.